-The Haunting of Bly Manor is the upcoming second season of The Haunting of Hill House (2018), and it’s one of the most highly anticipated shows of 2020.
-As with its predecessor, the new season in the anthology series was created and directed by Mike Flanagan, and stars the majority of the cast of The Haunting of Hill House.
+The Haunting of Bly Manor is the second season of The Haunting of Hill House (2018), and it’s one of the biggest horror releases of 2020.
+As with its predecessor, the new season in the anthology series was created and directed by Mike Flanagan, and stars a number of performers of the cast of The Haunting of Hill House.
 However, the storyline and characters are completely different this time around.

 The Haunting of Hill House is loosely based on Shirley Jackson’s 1959 Gothic horror novel of the same name.
 The show follows the Crain family and their paranormal experiences at Hill House, and how those encounters haunt them in different, often tragic ways throughout the years.

-The plot of the original 10-episode series is very different from Jackson’s book, which doesn’t center around a family, but four unrelated people attempting to face the horrors of Hill House head-on, with varying levels of success.
+The plot of the original 10-episode series is very different from Jackson’s book, which doesn’t center on a family, but four unrelated people attempting to face the horrors of Hill House head-on, with varying levels of success.
 The series’ 2020 return, The Haunting of Bly Manor, ventures out even further.
-Based on Henry James’ mind-bending classic, The Turn of the Screw, The Haunting of Bly Manor follows the story of an unreliable narrator who listens as his friend Douglas reads a manuscript written by a deceased former governess.
+Based on the literary works of Henry James, in particular James's mind-bending classic, The Turn of the Screw, The Haunting of Bly Manor follows the story of an American nanny who's hired to watch over a pair of children at a thoroughly haunted English manor.

 The possibilities for dizzying terror are endless.
-While we wait for The Haunting of Bly Manor to arrive on Netflix, let’s wander the similarly haunted halls of ghostly horror found within the pages of the 14 books below.
+Once you've finished binge-watching every episode of The Haunting of Bly Manor, join us as we wander the similarly haunted halls of ghostly horror found within the pages of the 14 books below.

 The Turn of the Screw